avocode/avocode/sketch-extension-beta.md

-# Avocode Sketch Extension 3
+# Avocode Sketch Extension 3 Beta

 This is a major new version that allows selective syncing of Sketch artboards.